 It is the intention within this section to discuss the various options for locating parts of the functionality of each radio system and to introduce some nomenclature that can be used to refer to them.

+For the purpose of this discussion a generic radio has been broken into five sections of functionality which apply to both transmit and receive paths and are described below.
+It is likely that not all radios will fall neatly into this categorization; however, the general principles will still apply.
+In particular there are implications on the interfacing requirements between units that are determined by where these functions are located and are important when considering a distributed architecture.